 It should be noted that I left it paused for over 5 minutes and the voltage & current never fluctuated.
 I made sure to hold voltage steady in all tests so as to get as accurate a data shot as I could.

-This photo shows the DVD paused in almost the exact same spot though this time it's running on 120 volts AC through a 1200 watt inverter.
+This photo shows the DVD paused in almost the exact same spot though this time it's running on 120 volts AC through a 2000 watt Freedom inverter.
 Take a look at the next photo to see how inefficient it is compared to 12 volts DC.

 There is no trickery here and the Xantrex battery monitor is not lying.
-Running this same exact TV on 120 volts AC through a 1200 watt inverter uses 5.8 amps or 5.8 ampere hours for every hour of run time.
+Running this same exact TV on 120 volts AC through a 2000 watt Freedom marine inverter uses 5.8 amps or 5.8 ampere hours for every hour of run time.

-When compared to running this SAME EXACT TV on 12 volts DC the inverter is 32.8% less efficient or a far cry from what many would assume is a 10% inverter inefficiency.
+When compared to running this SAME EXACT TV on 12 volts DC the inverter / wall-wort combo is 32.8% less efficient or a far cry from what many would assume is a 10% inverter inefficiency.

 TV Running On A 400 Watt Inverter